 In case you’re wondering how I took the videos while on the road… First, I tried strapping my GoPro Hero5 onto my helmet’s face guard with a few of these useful extra-long Velcro-type straps, but that threw my helmet’s balance off.
 So I alternated between strapping it onto my chest with an elastic chest harness, and mounting it on my bike’s crash guard with a handlebar mount.
 I used a protective case too, and strapped it in place, just in case.
 The Hero5 doesn’t last too long on a single charge, so I had to take along an extra battery and an external charger.
 I used these high-performance microSDXC memory cards for the hours of footage (Tip: You can use them for your phone too, and they come with an adapter to fit DSLRs and card readers).

-This is the riding gear I was using during our motorcycle tour, and I absolutely no problem with any of it.
+Safety always comes first for me, so I made sure I was kitted out with some good safety gear while riding.
+This is the gear I was using during our motorcycle tour, and I had absolutely no problem with any of it.

 On Pinterest?
 Pin this.

 India on your mind?
 This travel guide can show you the way.